On the exponential stability of Beck's Problem on a star-shaped graph: Spectral analysis

-We can now state and prove our main result of this subsection. \begin{theorem} Each eigenvalue $\lambda\in \sigma^{(1)}\left(T\right)$ has algebraic multiplicity $1$, and so is simple.
-Each eigenvalue $\lambda\in \sigma^{(2)}\left(T\right)$ is semisimple and its algebraic multiplicity is equal to $2$. \end{theorem} \begin{proof} In view of what has already been said it suffices to show that $\left(x,z\right) \neq 0$ ($x$ and $z$ being the eigenvectors of $T$ and $T^*$, respectively).
-We consider again the two cases as in Section \ref{sec_4} which led to Theorem \ref{T-4-1}. \begin{enumerate}[label=,leftmargin=*,align=left,labelwidth=\parindent,labelsep=0pt,ref={\arabic*}] \item \textbf{Case 1.} Let us recall first of all from Theorem \ref{T-4-1} that corresponding to each eigenvalue $\lambda\in\sigma^{(1)}\left(T\right)$ there is an eigenvector where $w_j\coloneqq cw$ with $w=w\left(\lambda,s\right)$ given by
+We can now state and prove our main result of this subsection. \begin{theorem} Each eigenvalue belonging to the first branch $\sigma^{(1)}\left(\mathcal{T}\right)$ of the spectrum of $\mathcal{T}$ has algebraic multiplicity $1$, and so is simple in the sense of Definition \ref{d03}.
+Each eigenvalue belonging to the second branch $\sigma^{(2)}\left(\mathcal{T}\right)$ of the spectrum is semisimple and its algebraic multiplicity is equal to $2$. \end{theorem} \begin{proof} In view of what has already been referred to briefly at the beginning of the section, we show that $\<x,z> \neq 0$ ($x$ and $z$ being the eigenvectors of $\mathcal{T}$ and $\mathcal{T}^*$, respectively).
+We consider again the two cases as in Section \ref{sec_4} which led to Theorem \ref{T-4-1}. \begin{enumerate}[label=,leftmargin=*,align=left,labelwidth=\parindent,labelsep=0pt,ref={\arabic*}] \item \textbf{Case 1.} Let us recall first of all from Theorem \ref{T-4-1} that corresponding to each eigenvalue $\lambda\in\sigma^{(1)}\left(\mathcal{T}\right)$ there is an eigenvector